gasparrini/mixmeta/README.md

 ### R code in published articles

-Several peer-reviewed articles and documents provide R code illustrating methodological developments or replicating substantive results.
+Several peer-reviewed articles and documents provide R code illustrating methodological developments of `mixmeta` or replicating substantive results using this package.
 An updated version of the code can be found at the GitHub (https://github.com/gasparrini) or personal web page (http://www.ag-myresearch.com) of the package maintainer.

 ### References: